neotheicebird/Matlab-labview-introduction/presentation.md

 * 4:45 to 5:15 - Basic intro to Labview
 * 5:15 to 5:45 - Event based programming
-* 5:45 to 6:15 - An interactive problem solving session
+* 5:45 to 6:15 - Some examples and simple problem solving
-* After that   - Go home and watch TV
+* Thats' it

 --
 # Introduction to Matlab -- Fundamentals